 As early reports of the coronavirus signaled the potential for serious concern, Preble Street Executive Director Mark Swann gathered his emergency preparedness team.
 Top of mind for the nonprofit was how to keep a staff of 240, plus scores of volunteers, safe while they operated three soup kitchens, a food pantry, a health clinic and two homeless shelters with a combined 64 beds.
 “Watching what was happening in February 2020 was our moment of truth,” Swann recalls.
 “We host 325 people for dinner in small dining room—we need to keep them safe.”

 The team decided to focus on new ways they could deliver support at a greater scale and for an indefinite amount of time.
-They started by restructuring their Food Programs to serve all meals to-go, preparing and packaging 1,200 meals a day that were distributed from their Soup Kitchen door and to various area shelters.
-They then increased their Food Pantry from weekly to daily service, going from serving 140 families each week to 500.
+They started by preparing and packaging 1,200 meals a day that could be distributed to food banks and soup kitchens.
+That meant going from weekly to daily food distributions.

 As the need for services grew, Preble Street worked with the state to create a temporary 50-bed shelter in a University of Southern Maine gym—which they were able to complete in just 10 days.
 The nonprofit also set up a quarantine shelter in a local hotel for people experiencing homelessness who had tested positive for the coronavirus.
 The new responsibilities stretched their resources, and Preble Street hired 50 new full- and part-time employees to help manage increased demand.
 “When you’re in a crisis, you hope that the best in people will emerge, and I’m really proud of the way everyone here has stepped forward,” says Swann.
 “Our volunteers and staff never faltered in their responsibility to a lot of vulnerable people.”